masikol/barapost/README.md

 Way 1: go to terminal and run `git clone https://github.com/masikol/barapost.git`

-Way 2: download ZIP archive (green button "Code" at the top right of that [page](https://github.com/masikol/barapost).
+Way 2: download ZIP archive (green button "Code" at the top right of this [page](https://github.com/masikol/barapost).
 Then "Download ZIP".

 After that, you can find executable Python scripts in directory `barapost-master/barapost`.
 Scripts can be run in place.